Current Size: 100%

 Adams National Historic Neighborhood Association

-An association comprised of over 200 members dedicated to preserving and protecting the city's neighborhoods.
+An association composed of more than 200 members dedicated to preserving and protecting the city's neighborhoods.
 New members welcome.
-To contact the ANHNA, e-mail ANHNAforQuincy@yahoo.com.
+To contact the ANHNA, email ANHNAforQuincy@yahoo.com.

 Adams Shore Community Association

 A non-profit organization that coordinates various neighborhood events, including an annual Family Oktoberfest, Holiday Tree Lighting, Easter Egg Hunt and Fourth of July Cookout.

 Check out the Squantum Scoop website for local news and events.

 Meetings are held at the Fore River Club House.
 Call 617-930-0106 for more information.

 Serves residents of the Beechwood Knoll, Wollaston Center, Wollaston Beach, Hospital Hill, Quincy Center and Mass.
 Field neigborhoods.
 Holds community information meetings, candidates' nights, and more.
 Call 617-835-1253 for more information.